 Below are some fun facts about Pier 57, its history, and where it stands today:

-→ While the Rooftop Park at Pier 57 is the latest opening, look out for future additions at the pier such as tech classrooms for Hudson River Park’s River Project, a massive food market, and more community spaces.
+Pier 57: While the Rooftop Park at Pier 57 is the latest opening, there are some other spots at the pier such as tech classrooms for Hudson River Park’s River Project, a massive food market, and more community spaces.

 Pier 57 is located on the Hudson River at the 11th Avenue (West Side Highway) & 15th Street intersection.
 It is one pier north of Little Island (Pier 55) and one pier south of Chelsea Piers and its outdoor driving range.